Shra1-25/CGM-GSoC2021/CGM/README.md

 # GSoC 2021 CGM Applicants
-Contains all solutions to the evaluation tests.
+Contains all submissions to the evaluation tests.

 ## CGM Applicants Evaluation Submission & Proposals